Basic Car Buying Checks

 Don’t panic – I’m not expecting you to get your overalls on, get your toolkit out and start taking the vehicle apart!
 No, you can leave that to the technicians in the workshop as these are just basic car buying checks anyone can do.

 And while we’re on the subject, if you really need to take an “expert” with you, make sure he’s qualified and has only your best interests in mind.
+There are loads that you need to consider when you are buying a car.
+For example, you might want to check that it has all weather floor mats or something.
+It might only seem small but it might be very beneficial to you before you make the decision to buy the car.

 I have seen far too many customers come in with their neighbour’s best mate’s daughter’s boyfriend’s brother who once changed a tyre on his mum’s car and now thinks he’s a qualified mechanic!